 Integral Data

 The total reaction uncertainty was determined by the uncertainty in the boot- strapped 252 group value.
 The integral uncertainty was used with the mean value from the continuous energy solution.
-It is important to note that the uncertainty in this uncertainty is on the order for which the group wise transport analysis misrep- resents the continuous energy solution based on the previous section.
+It is important to note that the uncertainty in this uncertainty is on the order for which the group-wise transport analysis misrep- resents the continuous energy solution based on the previous section.

 Differential Data

 The differential uncertainties were treated as being a function of energy through linear interpolation of the midpoint bin energies.
-This approach provides an approxi- mation of the total uncertainty for the target bin structures.
+This approach provided an approxi- mation of the total uncertainty for the target bin structures.
 The 252 group structure results were assumed to be a combination of σstat and σsys through quadrature.
 The 252 groups were collapsed at low energy to create a 66 group structure.